Our Curriculum

 Regulation

-Regulation is the ability to monitor and manage your energy, emotions, thoughts, and behaviors based on the environment, people, and objects in your surroundings, leading to greater self-control.
+The ability to monitor and manage your energy, emotions, thoughts, and behaviors based on the environment, people, and objects in your surroundings, leading to greater self-control.

 Awareness

-Awareness is the ability to notice what's going on outside and inside of you.
+The ability to notice what's going on outside and inside of you.
 Awareness of factors like the environment and people around you, as well as your energy and how you feel, help you better direct your intentions and author your life.

 Determination

-Determination is the ability to focus your energy, emotions, thoughts, and behaviors toward a certain goal while facing both the comfortable and uncomfortable, exciting and boring, and positive and negative sides of the journey.
+The ability to focus your energy, emotions, thoughts, and behaviors toward a certain goal while facing both the comfortable and uncomfortable, exciting and boring, and positive and negative sides of the journey.

 Problem-Solving

-Problem Solving is the ability to react and respond to problems by way of calmly assessing and applying fair solutions, using effective communication and cooperation.
+The ability to react and respond to problems by way of calmly assessing and applying fair solutions, using effective communication and cooperation.

 Confidence

-Confidence is the ability to rely on, trust, and believe in yourself and your power in your life and in this world.
+The ability to rely on, trust, and believe in yourself and your power in your life and in this world.
 This sureness leads to greater assertion for yourself and empathy for others.
 Confidence is the ability to rely on, trust, and believe in others, too.

 Mastery

-Mastery is the dedication to learn, practice, and perform something so confidently that you can teach another.
+The dedication to learn, practice, and perform something so confidently that you can teach another.
 It is an ongoing practice rather than a goal to achieve.

 explored through 6 CONCEPTS...